 Bumps reduced in size?

 Can decade-old bumps be reduced in size?
-I began asking myself this after I’d been taking Serrapeptase for about six weeks.
+I began asking myself this after I’d been taking Serrapeptase for about six weeks in the hope that Serrapeptase affects bumps, for the better.

 Because my periodontist had told me that the Ibuprofen I was taking was weakening my jaw bone where I have an infection from old dental implants, I began using Serrapeptase and stopped using Ibuprofen.

-Serrapeptase had been recommended to me for pain by a herbalist several months earlier… she’d sent me quite a bit of information on Serrapeptase, so when I had some bad pain in my thoracic diaphragm in December I thought I’d try it.
+Serrapeptase had been recommended to me for pain by a herbalist several months earlier; she’d sent me quite a bit of information on Serrapeptase, so when I had some bad pain in my thoracic diaphragm in December I thought I’d try it for its pain reducing properties.
+Since then I’ve read Serrapeptase research and become even more convinced of its usefulness.
+I’m really hoping Serrapeptase affects bumps.

-I have been taking two to three of the Serrapeptase capsules during the night ever since.
-They are supposed to be taken on an empty stomach and during the day it’s complicated to figure out three hours after eating… and then no eating, or drinking coffee or tea till an hour after the Serrapeptase.
-Taking serrapeptase during the night is the easiest way for me to accomplish no food before and after.
+I have been taking two to three Serrapeptase capsules during the night.
+They are supposed to be taken on an empty stomach and during the day it’s complicated to figure out three hours after eating before I take one and then no eating, or drinking coffee or tea till an hour after the Serrapeptase.
+Taking Serrapeptase during the night is the easiest way for me to comply with the no food before and after suggestion.

 Actually, I take one an hour after I take my melatonin to sleep.
 Then I take one when I wake up in the middle of the night and the third I take in the morning and then wait an hour to have my coffee.